ajs-voices/once-upon-a-dream/scenes/031-alone-time.md

 **Zane**

 The night was still early.
 Drew had poured me a second double after I'd greeted everyone who came in to join us.
 I knew every face.
-I didn't remember their all names but Drew, Max and I had interviewed everyone here who worked for us.
+I didn't remember their all names but Drew, Finn and I had interviewed everyone here who worked for us.
 Most of them had been working with us for years.
 We had one or two new servers.
 They came and went with the seasons.
 The bartenders and security not so much.

 The music was on a low hum and got louder the closer you got to the dance floor.
 But with fewer people here we didn't have to blast the music.
 We could all talk at a reasonable level and be heard.
 Drew and Mandy had taken to the dancefloor first and others followed.
-Max danced with a few of the newer faces.
+Finn danced with a few of the newer faces.
 I was dragged out by Mandy at one point.
 She left and I stayed to dance with Mike who was a few sheets to the wind.
 He was one of those 'I really only like men when I'm drunk' types.
 Exactly the type of guy who'd go after Angel.

 I had been doing great until that moment.
 My mind was well on the people here, until Mike had pulled me close to dance.
 I had stayed until I felt my phone vibrate in my back pocket.
 I couldn't hear it over the noise.
 I leaned in to whisper to the big black man, "I got a call."